 FLU VACCINATION FOR

-Pregnant & Breastfeeding Women
+Pregnant & Postpartum Women

 The number one way to protect pregnant women and babies younger than 6 months old from flu is for women to receive an inactivated flu vaccine (which means a flu shot, not the nasal flu mist) during any trimester of pregnancy.

-Impact of Flu On Pregnant Women
+Impact of Flu On Pregnant and Postpartum Women

 Changes in the immune system, heart, and lung functions during pregnancy make pregnant women (and women up to two weeks postpartum) more likely to experience complications from flu.
 This can increase a woman’s risk of premature labor and delivery, hospitalization or even death.
 Flu may also present a risk to the health of a pregnant woman’s developing baby.
 But flu vaccination during pregnancy helps protect pregnant mothers from possible flu-related complications, while also helping to protect their babies both before and after delivery.